Kopernicus/Kopernicus/README.md

 3.)
 As of release-107, scatter density underwent a bugfix on all bodies globally that results in densities acting more dense than before on some select configs.
 Some mods may need to adjust.
 Normally we'd not change things like this, but this is technically the correct stock behavior of the node so...  if you need the old behavior, see config option UseIncorrectScatterDensityLogic.

 4.)
 As of Release-119, LandControl createColors is no longer obeyed, it is forced on to avoid another bug.
-Very few mods to my knowledge use this parameter, but I am open to being proven wrong.
+Very few mods to my knowledge use this parameter, but a few do (JNSQ for example).
 You can work around this if affected by setting your LandControl color to be all zeroes.
+See attatched cfg for a mod that does this.

 5.)
 The "collider fix" as it's called, which fixes the event in which you sink into the terrain on distant bodies, is off by default.
 If you have a system larger than stock, please see Kopernicus_Config.cfg option DisableFarAwayColliders, read about the fix/workaround, and set it as you feel appropriate.